Is your flat roof leaking again? Water damage and other issues may be the result of faulty installation, poor maintenance, or old age.

 Regular Maintenance is KEY

-Even the best, most expensive materials will not achieve optimal performance without proper care.
-Maintenance only takes a few easy steps:
+Even the best, most expensive products will not achieve optimal performance without proper care.
+It only takes a few easy steps:

 - Remove loose and embedded debris, such as moss, sticks, etc.